kresusapp/kresus/CONTRIBUTING.md

   - either manually after each big set of changes, using `make build`.
 This will do it once for all and you will need to retrigger it every single time you want to compile the files.
-  - or automatically as you change the files, using `make dev`.
+  - or automatically as you change the files, using `make watch`.
+You can also run `make dev` once the initial build has completed so the server gets reloaded as soon as a file has been touched.

 If watching doesn't work, under Unix based operating systems (Linux, MacOS), you might need to [increase the number of inotify